Participant Information Sheet

 You can change your mind about taking part at any time and you don’t need to tell us why.

 You can change your mind about having the sample collected.
 Tell your midwife or healthcare team before your baby is born.
 You can decide this after you give birth, too.
-The NHS practitioner will ask your permission before collecting the sample, and you can say no. If you withdraw before the sample is collected, we will not keep any data about you or your baby.
-Your baby will not join the study.
+The NHS practitioner will ask your permission before collecting the sample, and you can say no. If you withdraw before the sample is collected, your baby will not join the study.

 Withdrawing after the sample is collected